 The District is also committed to being a national leader in green building and sustainability practices.
 The city's ambitious environmental policies aim to make Washington the healthiest, greenest, and most livable city in the country by enhancing our sustainability in a manner that is environmentally, economically, and socially just.
-In order to achieve this goal, the Sustainable DC Plan (2013), outlines high-performance targets and actions including a major reduction in energy use and greenhouse gas emissions, an increase in renewable energy sources, net-zero energy standards for new construction and existing multifamily and commercial buildings, and a decrease in total water usage.
+In order to achieve this goal, the Sustainable DC 2.0 Plan (2019) and Clean Energy DC Plan (2018), outline high-performance targets and actions including a major reduction in energy use and greenhouse gas emissions, an increase in renewable energy sources, net-zero energy standards for new construction and existing multifamily and commercial buildings, and a decrease in total water usage.
+The Clean Energy DC Omnibus Amendment Act of 2018 codified some of the most important actions, including a 100 percent Renewable Energy Portfolio Standard (RPS) and energy efficiency mandates.